 Dinner invitations, after dinner drinks and karaoke are also likely to feature at some point and should not be turned down.
 At occasions such as these, it's common for people to fill each other’s drinks.
 It's considered bad manners for someone to refuse a drink if their glass is empty.
 The way to get around this is to leave a bit at the bottom of the glass.
 Korean hosts always appreciates a spirited karaoke performance, regardless of how good their voice is.

 Names in South Korea work in reverse to the West.
 A person’s family name comes first, followed by a two-part given name.
-The first of these given names is given to all family members of a single generation, while the second is the individual’s given name.
+The first of the given name is given to all family members of a single generation, while the second is the individual’s given name.
 For example, if a man's family name is Park and first name is Min-Jun, he would be called Park Min-Jun.

 For Koreans, the idea of 'saving face' is less about preserving oneself and more about saving others from embarrassment, especially those of a higher social or professional ranking.
 In doing so and by controlling their emotions, an individual maintains their own honour and dignity.